 Learn how Islam began - where and when?
 What was different about Islam at the time?
+Poster - what was life like in Arabia at that time - no single religion.

 Place the life of Muhammad in its historical and geographical context.
-Use a timeline sorting activity dates - 570AD Muhammad born, 610AD received Allah's words from Angel Jibril, 622AD moved to Medina, 630AD returned to Mecca, 632AD Muhammad died.
+Use a timeline sorting activity - Muhammad born 570AD / 610AD receiving Allah's words from Angel Jibril / 622AD moving to Medina / returning to Mecca/ Muhammad dies 632AD

-Write newspaper accounts of the day discussing the new religion.

-Learn about Tahwid and importance for Muslims and 99 words to describe Allah (God).

-99 names - could do a treasure hunt with names & get pupils to link arms to see connections between the
+Could get pupils to write newspaper accounts of the day discussing the new religion.
+Learn about Tawhid and importance for Muslims and 99 words to describe Allah (God).
+99 names - could do a treasure hunt with names & get pupils to link arms to see connections between the names.

-Choose words and write how they think this word helps people to know how God effects their life.
-Get pupils to make a poster about one God using the 99 names.
+Could choose words and write how they think this word helps people to know how God effects their life.

+Could get pupils to make a poster about one God using the 99 names.

-Create a symbol/poster/advert to explain and represent one God.
+Could create a symbol/poster/advert to explain and represent one God.